jnozzi/cocoadev.com/SiteContent/General/WhyIsMyViewStuckInTheLowerLeftCornerOfMyScrollView.markdown

 that contains it is similar to the problem of centering an arbitrary
 view in a clip view.

-I usually set the document view to be a flipped [[NSView]] instance and
+I usually set the document view to be a flipped General/NSView instance and
 then add my custom (not flipped) view as a sub-view of the document
 view.
 The document view can also be used to center the custom view,
 provide margins, etc.